Cost to Install Carbon Monoxide Detector | Professional Guide

 • Battery unit, DIY placement: $30–$50 each

-• Hard-wired retrofit in an existing ceiling: $140–$220 each
+• Hard-wired retrofit: $140–$220 each

-• New-build hard-wired with smart integration: $90–$180 each (labor efficiencies while walls are open)
+• New-build hard-wired with smart integration: $90–$180 each

 Hidden Costs Contractors Often Miss

-• Patch and paint after fishing wire through drywall
+• Patch and paint after wiring

 • Extra ladder setup time for vaulted ceilings

-• Disposal of old non-compliant detectors
+• Disposal of old detectors

-• Change orders when clients request combo smoke/CO units late in the schedule
+• Change orders for combo units

-How CountBricks Calculates Your Estimate in Seconds
+How to Calculate Your Estimate

-Reducing the Cost Without Sacrificing Safety
+Reducing Costs Without Sacrificing Safety

-• Schedule installation during rough-in to avoid drywall repair
+• Schedule installation during rough-in to avoid drywall repair.

-• Bulk-purchase detectors through CountBricks vendor partners for volume discounts
+• Bulk-purchase detectors for discounts.

-Why Builders Trust CountBricks
+Why Builders Trust Our Estimates

-• Transparent, real-time pricing eliminates budget overruns
+• Transparent, real-time pricing prevents budget overruns.

-• Automatic code compliance reminders lower inspection failures
+• Automatic compliance reminders lower inspection failures.

-• One-click conversion from estimate to invoice streamlines cash flow
+• Easy conversion from estimate to invoice.

 Frequently Asked Questions